volatusveritas/projector/README.md

 to port most of it to C in order to greatly improve performance.

-> **Streamer Note**: a lot of the production process and work being done on the language will be streamed at Twitch in [my channel](https://twitch.tv/veritasvolatus).
+> **Streamer Note**: a lot of the production process and work being done on the language will be streamed at [my Twitch channel](https://twitch.tv/veritasvolatus).
 I do plan on sharing progress at Twitter as well, although I'm not very fond of it.
 A seemingly better idea is to make a YouTube series out of it (once I've decided on it the links for